 Top tip: Don’t give away personal details to someone you have only met online, as this can lead to your identity being stolen by the criminals.
 Never give away your bank details or send and receive money to someone you’ve only met online, regardless of how genuine their story may seem.
 If you have already sent money, cease all contact and don’t respond or send money again.

 Websites or callers claim to be from official government departments and then sell their services for a charge.
 An example of this is websites which claim to process passports and driving licenses which aren’t legitimate.
 Another example is receiving calls from an unofficial ‘Government Grants Department’ which claims you are owed several thousands of pounds for being a good citizen for paying bills and taxes on time.
 They usually trick victims into revealing their bank details or demand a payment to release the funds.

 Top tip: Do not automatically choose to use the first website that pops up on a search engine, however much of a hurry you’re in.
 Make sure that any page you are making a payment on starts with https along with a locked padlock in the address bar.

-Top tip: Ask the person for ID before letting them into your house.
-Take control by asking them questions for example about references and proof of previous customer’s work.
-If you are still unsure, then ask the person to leave or call Consumer Direct on 08454 04 05 06, and remember to never sign anything on the spot.
+Top tip: Always ask the person for ID and take control by asking them questions, for example about references and proof of previous customer’s work.
+If you are still unsure, then ask the person to leave and call Citizens Advice on 03454 040506.
+Remember to never sign anything on the spot.